Updated May 2023

 7. Jefferson Airplane House – 2400 Fulton Street

 This mansion in the Haight-Ashbury area once served as the home and recording headquarters for iconic psychedelic ’60s band Jefferson Airplane; today it’s one of the hippie-haven remnants of the Summer of Love.
-The group installed a studio in the basement and the rest of the house was a like a clubhouse where fellow bands and musicians, like the Grateful Dead and Janice Joplin, and their groupies got to hang out.
+The group installed a studio in the basement and the rest of the house was a like a clubhouse where fellow bands and musicians, like the Grateful Dead and Janis Joplin, and their groupies got to hang out.

 8. Black Hawk Plaque – 200 Hyde Street